Synapse

 PCPL has launched its newest affinity team.
 Synapse aims to create a community that feels at ease discussing mental health without stigma.

-This list contains content and/or library materials that cover mental health and wellness topics during Men's Mental Health Awareness Month
+This list contains content and/or library materials that cover mental health and wellness topics.

-Mental Health and Wellness: New Books for Teens
+Mental Health and Wellness: New Books for Children

-Please always seek advice or care from a mental health or health care professional to for your unique situation or overall health.
+Please seek advice or care from a mental health professional to find out how these topics apply to your unique situation or overall health.

 Mental Health and Wellness: New Nonfiction for Adults